blbadger/blbadger.github.io/vision-transformers.md

 We investigate the ability of various layers of an untrained MLP mixer to represent an input image.
 We employ an architecture with a patch size of 16x16 to a 224x224x3 input image (such that there are $14*14=196$ patch tokens in all) with a hidden dimension per patch of 1024.
 Each layer therefore has a little over 200k elements, which should be capable of autoencoding an input of ~150k elements.

 Somewhat surprisingly, this is not found to be the case: the first encoder layer for the above model is not particularly accurate at autoencoding its input, and the autencoding's accuracy declines the deeper the layer in question.
-Specifying a smaller patch size of 8 (such that each layer contains >800k elements) does reduce the representation error.
+Specifying a smaller patch size of 8  does reduce the representation error.

 It may be wondered why the representation of each encoder layer for the 16-sized patch model is poor, being that each transformer encoder in the model is overcomplete with respect to the input.